SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

 **Special Ability: Immovable Phalanx**

-*   **Cost:** The current Cost of Living in gold.
+*   **Cost:** The **Cost of the Living** counter reduced by 2.
 *   **Effect:**
-    *   The Stalwart Defender becomes an immovable object until your next turn.
+    *   The Stalwart Defender becomes an immovable object for one turn.
 They cannot be moved, their attacks cannot be redirected, and they provides a +3 bonus to their Health.
     *   While in this state, they cannot attack.
 Their sole focus is on defense.
-    *   This ability can be maintained by paying the current Cost of Living in gold at the beginning of each of your turns.
+    *   After using this ability, the Stalwart Defender is placed on any property, acting as a defender.
     *   *The Stalwart Defender is the ultimate defensive unit, capable of withstanding even the most ferocious assaults.*
     *   *This Royal Guard is immune to the Shielding Sovereigns special ability.*

 > [!TIP]
 > Position the Stalwart Defender strategically to protect your most valuable assets.
-Their Immovable Phalanx ability makes them an ideal guardian for key properties or for safeguarding your own financial reserves.
+Their Immovable Phalanx ability makes them an ideal guardian for key properties.

 ### 👑 The Swift Executioner (King of Spades)